KevinPMoore/Board-Game-Guide/ReadMe.txt

 ToDo
 -Search validation based on filter
--Fix search filter not running
 -Move mechanics translation to a store.js file
--Add mechanics to the handleDisplayResults function in index.js
+-Fix mechanics to the handleDisplayResults function in index.js -Instructions added as a <p> element to form.js -handleFilterInstructions moved from index.js to form.js

 Structure
 -Search by name, theme, mechanics, players, developer